 Whether you’ve just spotted a silver hair or are tackling a whole head, here are your options for embracing THE hair colour of right now

-And once you’ve transitioned to grey, keep it looking dazzling rather than dull with proper maintenance.
-“To maintain grey hair it’s best to try and refrain from washing it too much to avoid the colour rinsing out, therefore, where possible try to use a dry shampoo,” says Suzie McGill, owner of Rainbow Room International’s Uddingston salon, Schwarzkopf UK ambassador and international artistic director at Rainbow Room International.
+Once you’ve transitioned to grey, keep it looking dazzling rather than dull with proper maintenance.
+“To maintain grey hair it’s best to try and refrain from washing it too much to avoid the colour rinsing out, therefore, where possible try to use a dry shampoo,” says Suzie McGill, owner of Rainbow Room International’s Uddingston salon, Schwarzkopf Professional UK ambassador and international artistic director at Rainbow Room International.
 “When you do need to wash your hair, keep brassy tones at bay by looking out for blue or violet toned products that will wave goodbye to yellow undertones and ensure your hair colour is super shiny.
 If you need to use heated styling tools, ensure you use a heat protecting spray, which will preserve grey vibrancy and keep hair looking smooth.”